PolyArch/dsa-docs/Basics/Setup.rst

      $ sudo docker build . -t polyarch/dsa-framework:latest

-Then you can start a docker container by typing:
+Then you can start a docker container by executing command below.
+The docker option `-v /home/<user>/dsa-share:/root/dsa-share` allows you to share files between host machine and docker container.

 .. code-block:: shell

-        $ sudo docker run -tid --name=overgen polyarch/dsa-framework:latest /usr/bin/zsh
+        $ sudo docker run -tid -v /home/<your username>/dsa-share:/root/dsa-share --name=overgen polyarch/dsa-framework:latest /usr/bin/zsh

 Or, more aggressively, you can build the image and start the container with one command